 7. To take on the role of lead professional as appropriate.

-The job will be within our Epsom Community Mental Health Recovery service and be based primarily within the Epsom team.
-The postholder will be expected to work flexibly within all the East Locality services, as need arises.
+The job will be within our Guildford Community Mental Health Recovery Service and be based primarily at the Redwood Centre, Farnham Road Hospital, Guildford.
+The postholder will be expected to work flexibly across the South West locality to enable the delivery of the occupational therapy group programme.

 · To contribute to service development and audits.